Bg

 Editor's note

-The recommendations listed below represent the average amount of sleep typically needed at this age.
-However, please note there is a range of normal as some children have lower or higher sleep needs.
-Your child’s schedule may vary, and that is normal.
+The recommendations listed in this article represent the average amount of sleep typically needed at this age.
+However, please note there is a wide range of normal as some children have lower or higher sleep needs.
+Also, note for children who were born early, we go by their adjusted age for sleep development.

 IN THIS ARTICLE: